 While COVID-19 only served to exacerbate some of these challenges, it also brought a few changes of its own.
 Along with virtual recruiting, remote screening through video interviews and virtual job fairs and digital signature tools blossomed seemingly overnight.
-High healthcare worker demand, stressful conditions, and widespread mental health issues led to a greater emphasis on workplace wellness.
+High demand for healthcare workers, stressful conditions, and widespread mental health issues led to a greater emphasis on workplace wellness.

 5 Ways to Improve Your Healthcare Recruitment Marketing Strategy

-Healthcare will continue to shift in response to recent events, but the question remains: how can you overcome some of these recruitment challenges to hire better talent?
+Healthcare will continue to shift in response to recent events, but the question remains: how can you overcome some of these recruitment challenges to hire the best talent?

-Here are a few tips to help optimize your recruitment marketing approach.
+Here are a few tips to help optimize your healthcare recruitment strategies.

 1. Update your digital marketing plan

-Set aside some time to delve into your recruitment marketing plan.
-Pay particular attention to how you’re managing the three major elements of digital recruiting: job board strategy, search engine optimization (SEO), and social media marketing.
+Set aside some time to delve into your healthcare recruitment strategies.
+Pay particular attention to how you’re managing the three major elements of digital recruiting: your job board recruiting strategy, search engine optimization (SEO), and social media marketing.
 Technology can make a huge difference in your business recruitment strategy.

 - Job board strategy.
 Determining how and where to publish job posts requires a strategic approach.
 Every platform offers something different, from industry niche to location-specific.
-Compare features and pricing at broader job boards like Indeed or ZipRecruiter with more niche platforms while keeping your marketing budget top-of-mind.
+Compare features at job boards like Indeed or ZipRecruiter with more niche platforms, while keeping your marketing budget top-of-mind.

 - SEO.
 Google is the most visited site in America and the starting point for millions of job searches, making search engine-friendly recruitment content a necessity.
-Leveraging SEO basics like industry and job keywords and location information can get more eyes on your listing, especially if you’re already using major job boards.
+Industry keywords and location information can get more eyes on your listing, especially if you’re using major job boards.

 - Social media marketing.
 LinkedIn, Twitter, and Facebook aren’t just great for brand awareness or audience growth.
 They also make searching for job opportunities easy and allow others to network for you by referring connections.
 When you share openings on your social sites, you can promote to a wider pool of online applicants and streamline the application process.

 As the job market steadies and more talent is snapped up, now’s the time to take a closer look at how your facility brands itself as an employer.
-What’s your message to prospective candidates?
+How does your employer brand appear to potential candidates?
 Make sure you’re communicating your mission, vision, and values and highlighting your company culture in all recruitment content, from paid ads and blog posts to job descriptions and career pages.

 Add a human touch to your careers page with photos of current staff, work activities, and individual bios.
-Try to include testimonials or videos from nurses and nursing assistants as well as residents to promote your positive work culture.
+Try to include testimonials or videos from current employees as well as residents to promote your positive work culture.

 Examine your facility from the candidate’s perspective.
 If they were to research your facility, what would they find?
-Check resident feedback from review sites or send out an anonymous survey of your own.
+Check resident feedback from review sites on a regular basis or send out an anonymous survey of your own.
 Then ask veteran employees and new hires for their thoughts on how to improve your employer branding and communicate it more effectively.

 3. Think outside the hospital

-With older nurses aging out of the workforce, facilities need to find new ways to scout for talent.
-Rather than recruiting from hospitals and medical facilities, why not focus on attracting applicants before they even graduate?
+With older nurses aging out of the workforce, facilities need to find new ways to scout for top talent.
+Rather than recruiting from hospitals and medical facilities, why not focus on attracting the right people before they even graduate?
 Nursing schools, university programs, community colleges, and trade or vocational schools are all excellent sources of new RNs, LPNs, and CNAs.
 This strategy is especially helpful for healthcare recruiters to connect with Millennials and Gen Z candidates.

 The best way to attract new graduates is by maintaining a presence at local schools.
-Attend their job fairs or rent out a booth for industry events.
+Attend college job fairs or rent out a booth for industry events.
 Ask program faculty about setting up a reciprocal relationship for training, guest teaching, or internships for practical experience in exchange for credit.
-You can also work with the department to post job opportunities on school job boards.
+Healthcare managers can also work with the department to post job opportunities on school job boards.

-Look for software that integrates with your current workflow and streamlines applications so your candidates don’t have to slog through needlessly complicated paperwork.
+Look for software that integrates with your current workflow so your candidates don’t have to slog through needlessly complicated paperwork.

 Need to manage forms or send offer letters?
 Look no further!
 Apploi’s solution supports document creation, tracking, and electronic signatures from a single platform.

-Creating a generous benefit package can give your facility an edge as you look to attract a wider and more qualified talent pool.
+A generous benefits package can give your facility an edge as you look to attract a wider and more qualified talent pool.